Codex xcix

 Hertzogthumbe Schleswieg, Mejer, 1650.
 From Danckwerth’s Atlas1

-The first complete triangulation and planetable mapping of Denmark was begun in 1762 by the Videnskabernes Selskab (the Danish Royal Society) and would take more than 60 years to complete.
-In the meanwhile, the Danish military, dependent on these surveys for obvious reasons, could not accept this leisurely pace and in 1808 the Generalstaben (General Staff), under the direction of Artillericapitain O. N. Olsen, began their own survey.
-The 1:20,000 scale military maps were never made available to the public, but in 1841, in association with the Videnskabernes Selskab, a 1:480,000 scale map was published.
-It was the first official map of the country.
+The first complete triangulation and plane-table mapping of Denmark was begun in 1762 by the Videnskabernes Selskab (the Danish Royal Society) and would take more than 60 years to complete.
+In the meanwhile the military, dependent on these surveys for obvious reasons, could not accept this leisurely pace and in 1808 the Generalstaben (General Staff), under the direction of Capt.
+O. N. Olsen, began their own survey.
+The 1:20,000 scale military maps were never made available to the public.
+But in association with the Videnskabernes Selskab, a 1:480,000 scale map was published in 1841.
+It was the first official map of the country:

 Kongeriget Danmark, click for larger image